joelek/atlas/readme.md

 }, ["user_id"]);
 ```

-`Stores` will be ordered by the uniquely identifying `fields` in increasing order unless explicitly specified when creating the `store`.
+Stores will be ordered by the uniquely identifying fields in increasing order unless explicitly specified when creating the store.

 ```ts
 let users = context.createStore({